Maanex/data-warehouse/readme.md

 Event namespaces and types are defined in **src/data/event_structure.json**.
 You may define as many events as you like and use js primitives as types.
 Use the same names as your database uses.
 For a database template visit **sql/create.sql**.

-Authorization is not set up yet, yet every request required the precense of a 'Authorization' header.
+Although authorization is not set up yet, every request still requires the pure presence of an 'Authorization' header.
 To add validation checks for said header, go to **/src/server.ts** to implement one.

 ## Setup